thom/aws-cloud-security/README.md

 - [AWS Inspector](https://aws.amazon.com/inspector/): Automatically assesses applications for exposure, vulnerabilities, and deviations from best practices
 - [AWS Security Hub](https://aws.amazon.com/security-hub/): Aggregates,
-  organizes, and prioritizes security alerts, or findings, from multiple AWS services, such as Amazon GuardDuty, Amazon Inspector, Amazon Macie, AWS Identity and Access Management (IAM) Access Analyzer, and AWS Firewall Manager, as well as from AWS Partner solutions
+  organizes and prioritizes security alerts, or findings, from multiple AWS services, such as Amazon GuardDuty, Amazon Inspector, Amazon Macie, AWS Identity and Access Management (IAM) Access Analyzer, and AWS Firewall Manager, as well as from AWS Partner solutions